Man identified, arrested in connection to southside shooting

 TUCSON (KVOA) - A man is behind bars on Wednesday in ties to Monday's fatal shooting on the south side.

-According to Tucson Police Homicide Detectives, Robert Calderon Rosas, 52, was identified and arrested as the suspect in the fatal shooting of Domingo Molina.
+According to Tucson Police Department, Robert Calderon Rosas, 52, was identified and arrested as the suspect in the fatal shooting of Domingo Molina.

-On Monday, officers from Operations Division South responded to various reports of a shooting near South Lostan Avenue and West Irvington Road.
+On Monday, officers responded to various reports of a shooting near South Lostan Avenue and West Irvington Road.

 Upon arrival, officers located the Domingo Sebastian Molina, 37, with life-threatening injuries.
-Tucson Fire rushed Molina to Banner University Medical Center where he later died from his injuries.
+Tucson Fire transported Molina to Banner University Medical Center, where he later died from his injuries.

-TPD explained that Tucson SWAT and officers from Operations Division South and Community Response Team were able to locate Rosas near South 12th Avenue and West Canada Street.
+TPD says officers located Rosas near South 12th Avenue and West Canada Street.

 The 52-year-old was booked into the Pima County Jail for first-degree murder.

 Detectives are still asking the public for more information regarding this case.
-You are urged to call 88-CRIME.
+Anyone with information is asked to call 911 or 88-CRIME.